 When a mysterious explosion kills her sister, Salem becomes convinced the death was no accident–it was a conspiracy.
 But no one else at her high school believes her, and all she has so far are theories and clues.
 With Carrie’s killers still out there, Salem’s not sure who she can trust.
 If she can’t she prove she’s right before it’s too late, the conspiracy might take another life—hers.

-Want Shatter in your local middle or high school’s libraries and English classrooms?
+Want Shatter in your local middle or high school’s library and English classrooms?
 Want $50 for making the best post?
 Join us on Instagram or other social media.
 Let your creativity and love for Shatter show.

 The party is at 6:30 on May 19th at the CR Hamilton Complex in Riverton, Utah.
-Author VS Teen Dance off, waffle food truck, balloon artist, carnival-styled games with lots of prizes.
+Author VS Teen Dance Off, waffle food truck, balloon artist, carnival-styled games with lots of prizes.
 It’s going to be the biggest blast!

 I want to know what you like about Shatter and what you’d like to see from me in the future.
 Your responses are anonymous and help so much!